Understanding the latest social media marketing statistics is critical to your marketing success today.

 30. Brand discovery from online sources comes through social media 52% of the time.

 31. For 43% of all internet users, social media is a major source of information on what to buy.
-It is also a great way to get product ideas.
+It is also a great way to stumble upon new products, no matter the precise type of content being used in social media marketing efforts.

 35. Interacting with customers on social media leads them to spend 20-40% more money on products and services.